 The camera apps that I tested include the native iPhone Camera app, Camera+, ProCam, Manual Camera, Slow Shutter Cam, Manual Camera, and VSCO.
 Most of the apps on the list are ones I actually use to capture images.
 Some of the apps, like Enlight and Adobe Camera, are the ones I use mostly for filters or editing my images.
 I have a few other apps with cameras but these apps included so little data with the image that I removed them from the test.

 This table is a comparison of the file sizes shown in megabytes (MB) and the resolution of the images that I shot with these camera apps.

 |Slow Shutter Cam by Cogitap Software||TIFF||3264×2448||24||Yes|

 Since I started using Camera+ I have made some changes to why mobile editing workflow.
 I capture images with Camera+.
-Camera+ is setup to save all images in TIFF to my image catalog.
+Camera+ is set up to save all images in TIFF to my image catalogue.
 From there I open the image in either Photogene to make crops and edits or Prime or RNI Films to apply a filter.
 It’s an efficient workflow.

 However, I am considering switching to using the ProCam app.
 It can also be accused via the iPhone lock screen, saves in TIFF format, allows manual controls of ISO and shutter speed, but also has some of the functionality of Slow Shutter Cam by Cogitap Software.
 ProCam app could replace three apps.
 However, I’m reluctant to switch because it means learning a new app and my fingers are already tuned to one way of working.
 But I expect I’ll switch eventually.